 JAX Professor Gareth Howell studies Alzheimer’s disease and holds the Diana Davis Spencer Foundation Chair for Glaucoma Research.
 His research has shown that there are several connections between Alzheimer's disease and glaucoma.
 In glaucoma, the clear fluid that flows continuously through the anterior chamber at the front of the eye doesn’t drain properly, leading to a buildup of pressure that can damage the optic nerve, leading to vision loss and blindness.

 “We are looking at the eye as a window to the brain for diseases like Alzheimer's disease.
 We’re particularly interested in blood vessel health in the brain,” says Howell.
 “We hypothesize that in Alzheimer's retinal vessels may decline in a similar fashion to brain vessels.
 If proven, it would allow us to use retinal vessel health as a proxy for brain vessel health to identify those at risk of Alzheimer's disease before dementia-like symptoms develop.”

 Shedding light on new treatments for vision

-Over the past decade, JAX Professor and colleagues have developed hundreds of mouse models for translational vision research.
-Her lab announced seven new models, each of which carries genetic variants previously linked to retinal developmental or degenerative ocular disease, and that are now available to the biomedical research community.
+Over the past decade, JAX Professor Patsy Nishina and her colleagues have developed mouse models for translational vision research that are now available to the biomedical research community.
+Dozens of these mouse models carry genetic variants previously linked to retinal developmental or degenerative ocular disease.